stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 There are a few drawbacks to doing it this way:

-- The order in which the signers must sign is fixed as soon as funds are send to a multisig account, which limits flexibility when creating a spending transaction from a multisig account
+- The order in which the signers must sign is fixed as soon as funds are sent to a multisig account, which limits flexibility when creating a spending transaction from a multisig account
 - The process of signing a transaction requires each signer to validate the entire signature chain before signing, in order to make sure it matches the transaction, leading to `O(n^2)` signing times
 - This does not reduce the size of a transaction, as each intermediate signature must still be included
 - The algorithm for doing this is complex, and several developers have a hard time understanding and implementing it correctly